top of page

 Dr Jonathan Handelzalts

-Dr Jonathan Handelzalts, Clinical Psychologist, Senior Lecturer School of Behavioral Sciences, Academic College of Tel Aviv, Israel
+Dr Jonathan Handelzalts, Clinical Psychologist, Associate Professor, School of Behavioral Sciences, Academic College of Tel Aviv, Israel

 I'm a licensed supervising clinical psychologist as well as a lecturer of clinical practice courses.
 In my clinical practice, I work with teens as well as adults.
 I’m an Associate Professor with tenure at the Academic College of Tel-Aviv Yaffo in Israel.
 My research program revolves around my clinical experience, and I see my professional work as a clinical psychologist, teacher, and researcher activities as sustaining and nurturing each other.
 I’m particularly interested in the way resiliency and vulnerability factors are associated with the peripartum mental health of parents, with a special interest in parent-infant bonding.
 I’m very happy to be on the core team of the INTERSECT project as I feel that there is great value in learning the differences (but mainly similarities!) in maternity care and postpartum mental health around the world.